UK PM Boris Johnson forced to explain actions in fresh partygate row

 So far, that number does seem far from hitting the target, but the fresh rows are making it difficult for Johnson to move on from the scandal, as he had hoped after delivering another apology in parliament following the scathing report by top civil servant Sue Gray last month.

-He repeated this in his letter to Geidt, saying he had taken full responsibility for everything that took place on my watch, and reiterate my apology to the House and to the whole country.
+Johnson repeated this in his letter to Geidt, saying he had “taken full responsibility for everything that took place on my watch, and reiterate my apology to the House and to the whole country”.

-The Opposition Labour Party's deputy leader, Angela Rayner, said Geidt's report was "the latest sign of the rampant sleaze engulfing Downing Street", adding: "This Prime Minister has been found out and his days are numbered."
+Johnson, as well as his wife Carrie and Chancellor Rishi Sunak, were fined by Met police for breaking Covid laws by attending one of the gatherings investigated by Gray.

 Both leaders have denied any breach of rules at the work-related event and pledged to resign if issued with fines.